kartverket/automatisk-generalisering/docs/contributing/docstring.md

 - Understanding the flow matters for maintainers

 Many functions do not require a How section.

+Orchestration methods (such as `main`, `run`, or other entry-point functions) often require a How section.
+These functions typically coordinate several steps, call multiple helpers, or manage workflow sequencing, and documenting that flow helps future maintainers understand the overall structure.
+Even when each individual step is clear, the orchestration itself usually benefits from a brief How explanation.

 ### 3. Document “Why” when context matters
 Add a Why section when: